Our Land

 View Group

-This Group takes forward an integrated approach to LINK’s engagement with developments from the Land Reform Bill, seeking join up with the principles of the Land Use Strategy, and ensuring that landscape concerns are sufficiently recognised in decisions around land use
+LINK's Land Use and Landscape Group leads on LINK’s work in relation to land use, land reform and landscape.
+The group takes an integrated approach to these areas, seeking join up land reform with the principles of the Land Use Strategy, and ensuring that landscape concerns are sufficiently recognised in decisions around land use.

 View Group